Quality-diversity in dissimilarity spaces: Go-Explore

 An archetypal class of example objectives is of the form $f = \phi \circ \gamma$, where $\gamma : X \rightarrow Y$ and $\phi : Y \rightarrow \mathbb{R}$ respectively embody a computationally expensive ``genotype to phenotype'' simulation and a fitness function such as $\phi(y) = \min_{\omega \in \Omega} d_Y(y,\omega)$ for some finite $\Omega \subset Y$ (e.g., representing desired outcomes of different tasks) and with $d(x,x') := d_Y(\gamma(x),\gamma(x'))$ a pullback distance.

 This degree of generality is useful.
-In applications $X$ and/or $Y$ might be a pseudomanifold or a discrete structure like a graph \footnote{ If $Y$ is a digraph, we can symmetrize the shortest path lengths with respect to addition or maximum to obtain a \emph{bona fide} metric \cite{chartrand1997distance}. } or space of variable-length sequences, so that $d$ is not (effectively anything like) Euclidean.
+In applications $X$ and/or $Y$ might be a pseudomanifold or a discrete structure like a graph or space of variable-length sequences, so that $d$ is not (effectively anything like) Euclidean.
 Indeed, a now-classical result (phenomenologically familiar to users of multidimensional scaling) is that finite metrics (to say nothing of more general dissimilarities \emph{per se}) are generally not even embeddable in Euclidean space \cite{bourgain1985lipschitz,linial1995geometry}.

 A class of problems where $Y$ is a graph arises in automatic scenario generation \cite{auguston2005environment,martin2009automatic,nguyen2015innovation,li2020scenario,fontaine2021evaluating} where simulations involve a flow graph or finite automaton of some sort, e.g. testing and controlling machine learning, cyber-physical, and/or robotic systems. \footnote{ This is related to fuzzing \cite{bohme2017directed,manes2019art,zeller2019fuzzing,zhu2022fuzzing}, but with an emphasis on phenomenology rather than finding bugs, and a different computational complexity regime. }